-During 2021 and in the context of diversifying and adapting its instruments of technical support to better ensure proper follow up and monitoring of its increasing activities, the Secretariat will direct its efforts toward:
+During 2022 and in the context of diversifying and adapting its instruments of technical support to better ensure proper follow up and monitoring of its increasing activities, the Secretariat will direct its efforts toward:

-- Preparation of new guidelines for several components of event/conference and platform meetings and new ToRs for the new Framework contract.
-This will encompass also enhancing its standards operations procedures (SOP) for conference and events management in order i) to streamline the planning of its conferences and expert's groups meetings, ii) to strengthen the design and preparation of these gatherings for better use of available resources, iii) to optimize the resources used for these events through better costing on the basis of experience of previous years and best practices and enhancing the partnership with the providers while ensuring adherence to requirements of public procurement, accountability and transparency - Further development of guidelines and procedures for online meeting and webinars taking into account the circumstances of covid-19 outbreak. - Putting in place remote online interpretation system: new technical support which allows simple management of online events, platform and conferences for simultaneous translation.
+- Conclusion of the public procurement procedure for framework contract of event organisation already launched in 2021 to ensure business continuity for the operational activities of the Secretariat as the current contract is due to end during 2022. - Finalisation of the preparation of new guidelines for several components of event/conference and platform meetings in line new ToRs for the new Framework contract.
+This will encompass also enhancing its standards operations procedures (SOP) for conference and events management in order i) to streamline the planning of its conferences and expert's groups meetings, ii) to strengthen the design and preparation of these gatherings for better use of available resources, iii) to optimize the resources used for these events through better costing on the basis of experience of previous years and best practices and enhancing the partnership with the providers while ensuring adherence to requirements of public procurement, accountability and transparency. - Further development of guidelines and procedures for online meeting and webinars taking into account the circumstances of covid-19 outbreak.

 In order to accompany the activities growth, the UfM Secretariat's general resources, logistics and support services are being further optimized and enhanced in terms of equipment and facility services and working space.
 As initiated in 2017 and 2018 (finalization of the archiving room, video conference, data centers, etc.), efforts made in terms of allocating additional working space with subsequent facility services -renting temporary working space- as well as fitting out works, facility services and telecommunications related.
-During 2019 and 2020, necessary actions were taken to accompany the re-allocation plan and putting in place support actions to facilitate work into two sites.
+During 2019, 2020 and 2021, necessary actions were taken to accompany the re-allocation plan and putting in place support actions to facilitate work into two sites.

-During 2021, the UfM Secretariat will pursue its action for:
+During 2022, the UfM Secretariat will focus its action to: